 The property includes a 1-acre, south-facing, abandoned quarry that could be used as a building site.

 The forest of this property has been managed according to the guidelines of the Missouri Department of Conservation.
 This includes planting riparian buffers along the streams, creating a Forest Management Plan and then following that plan regarding recommended timber harvests, Timber Stand Improvements, water bars on skid trails, etc. The last timber harvest was between 2012 and 2017.

 Land – $1,439, 000 / 470 acres = $3,275 per acre

 This Ozark Real Estate Gem is for sale on an “as is” basis where the buyer accepts whatever positive or negative attributes there might be with no recourse to the seller.
 The house sites have been tested for lead with none being found.
 There are no industrial or commercial sites that are in the upstream watershed.
 This is a pollinator-friendly property with no herbicide use and minimal mowing.
-The sale will include a collection of artifacts and documents dating back to the first European settlers of the area around 1830.
+The sale will include a collection of artifacts and historical documents dating back to the first European settlers of the area around 1830.